erikpham95/Build-Update-Stock-Database/README.md

 -   "localhost" (127.0.0.1) & port 5432 is used for PostgreSQL.

-### 3. Part 3: Using cron to automatically run S2 everyday
+### 3. Using cron to automatically run S2 everyday

 #### a.
 Overview